…. stow the chairs – and it’s off to the show

 This year there’s an emphasis on Jane Austen, the 250th anniversary of whose birth is being celebrated all around the world.
 Shakespearean productions are as popular as ever, and there is a lot more “music-theatre” than in the past, with multi-talented performers singing, playing divers instruments and clowning their way through classic stories, as audiences vie for a front row seat where they can surround themselves with food and drink for a night out with friends and families.

-As at 17th April, there are 17 companies touring a total of 33 productions.
+As at 24th April, there were 17 companies touring a total of 31 productions.

 William Shakespeare is again the most popular choice for the touring companies.
-A Midsummer Night’s Dream has three tours, by Quantum, Three Inch Fools and Troubadour Stageworks.
-Twelfth Night also has three outings, from the Lord Chamberlain’s Men, Folksy and Miracle.
-There are two productions of Romeo and Juliet, from Chapterhouse and 440 Theatre.
+A Midsummer Night’s Dream has four tours, by Quantum, Sun and Moon Theatre, Three Inch Fools and Troubadour Stageworks.
+Twelfth Night has three outings, from the Lord Chamberlain’s Men, Folksy and Miracle.
+Romeo and Juliet is being performed by 440 Theatre.
 And if you want to brush up even more of your Shakespeare, the Pantaloons will tour Hamlet, Dukes Theatre tours Macbeth, Illyria tours The Merry Wives of Windsor and Immersion Theatre tours The Tempest.
 Much Ado About Nothing also has a tour on its own from the cycling Handlebards, and tours in a double bill with Macbeth, devised by the 440 Theatre company.

 For full details, visit the companies’ websites, and consult the FTR Arts Diary.
 Early booking is advised.
 See below for who is doing what, where and when in the south and west region of the UK.